 - 2 ounces Kerrygold® Mild Cheddar Shredded Cheese

 - Place flour, almond meal, butter, cheeses and pepper in the bowl of a food processor.
 Pulse a few times to combine and then process until dough starts to pull together and form a ball.
 Chill dough for 20 minutes.

 - Preheat oven to 350 degrees.

-- Lightly flour your work surface, and roll dough into a circle about 1/4" to 1/3” thick.
-Use a 1 1/2" cutter to cut rounds of the dough and place on a cookie sheet.
+- Lightly flour work surface and roll chilled dough into a circle about 1/3” thick.
+Use a 1 ½” round cutter to cut rounds of dough and place on a cookie sheet.
 Continue until all dough has been used, stopping to re-roll dough scraps when needed.

 - Make a small dent in each shortbread with your finger and fill with a small dollop of fig jam.
-Bake for 7-10 minutes or until shortbreads are golden on the bottom.
-Allow them to cool on the baking sheet.
+Bake for 12-14 minutes or until shortbreads are golden on the bottom.
+Cool on baking sheet.